viernism/laravel-project-siswa/01-preparation.md

 2. Now after we cd into the project and opened it in your favourite code editor we need to prepare the database called **"ukk_bk"**

-3. Now to connect the database to the Project we need to change the settings in .env files to
+3. Open the .env file in your project directory and configure the database connection by setting the DB_DATABASE to "ukk_bk"
 ```env
 DB_DATABASE = ukk_bk
 ```

-4. Setting /config/app.php
+4. In the config/app.php file, set the timezone to your preferred timezone.
+For example, if you live in Jakarta, set it to "Asia/Jakarta."
 ```env
 'timezone' => 'Asia/Jakarta',
 ```

-Change the timezone according to where you live.

 5. Now we're making the migration for the tables in the database, there are 5 tables in total but one of them are a trigger table.